kennedymwaniki/graphql_api/README.md

 ## Overview

-GomArey is a full-featured social media API that enables developers to build social networking applications.
+GMA is a full-featured social media API that enables developers to build social networking applications.
 It provides functionality for user authentication, posting content, following users, and liking posts.

 The API is built with: